YouthJourney/YouthJourney/README.md

 ### Hi there 👋

+I'm a computer vision developer, I'd like to make some contributions for computer vision open source and share some thoughts on my blog and github.

 <!--
 **YouthJourney/YouthJourney** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.